noopsyjoshi/dare-code-test/README.md

 - Git (MacOS)

 ## How to use
-To run the project, please clone the repo and run the following commands
+To run the project, please navigate to the sub folder 'dare-code-test', clone the repo and run the following commands

 ```